The Risks Of OxyContin Use

 Take Precautions When Prescribed OxyContin

 Opioids are powerful drugs intended to treat serious afflictions.
 Chronic pain changes the way people live their lives and a prescription to a drug like OxyContin can give them a more normal life.
-The issue is that in the past 20+ years, OxyContin has been over-prescribed and over-sold as a low risk Opioid.
+The issue is that in the past 20+ years, OxyContin has been over-prescribed and over-sold as a low risk opioid.
 The risks of OxyContin were downplayed as much as possible in order for the new drug to play well on the market.

 When people receive these prescriptions for issues where a less potent medication would be effective, it exposes an individual to the risks previously mentioned.
 It’s unfortunate that such a useful medication can damage so many parts of someone’s life, but it’s true.
-Taking the correct precautions to completely avoid any injury causing an Opioid prescription is ideal, but if you need an OxyContin prescription, be sure to work with your doctor on best practices for healthy medicine habits.
+Taking the correct precautions to completely avoid any injury causing an opioid prescription is ideal, but if you need an OxyContin prescription, be sure to work with your doctor on best practices for healthy medicine habits.

 Common Questions About Rehab